DeadMall0w/DeadMall0w/README.md

 - Elementary languages for the web (HTML, CSS, JavaScript)
 - ...

 I'm currently trying to learn Godot and automate tasks with Python to save time.
-I also create videos with friends about video games "link."
+I also create videos with friends about video games [TRIKAPA](https://www.youtube.com/@Trikapa)

 ## Some of my projects
 - My portfolio (not finished)